tazama-lf/docs/Community/Tazama-Contribution-Guide.md

 **Developer Documentation Ready** – There is sufficient and suitable development documentation in place - Sequence Diagram / Swagger in Confluence (NOT GitHub - security reasons) eventually.
 [Developer]

 **Code Documentation** – Electronic documentation has been auto-generated (where available) and has been checked for correctness.
 Also have sufficient code comments.
 [Developer] + [PR Approver]

+**Licensing comment** Add the following string as a comment at the top of every file in the FRMS organisation in GitHub that is capable of including a comment  " SPDX-License-Identifier: Apache-2.0"

 **\*Release Notes / Version Control** - TODO Aaron - figure out what greater ML does - check this